imjoey/pyhaproxy/README.md

 # Pyhaproxy
-This is a Python library to parse haproxy config file.
-Thanks to [canopy](https://github.com/jcoglan/canopy), I use it for auto-generating python codes by PEG grammar.
-But the 'Extension methods for node' in canopy seems broken, I alwayls encounter the MRO errors when running `parse` function.
+It's a Python library to parse haproxy config file.
+Thanks to [canopy](https://github.com/jcoglan/canopy), which I use for auto-generating Python codes by PEG grammar.
+But the 'Extension methods for node' feature in canopy seems broken, I always encounter the MRO errors when running `parse` function.
 So I modify the generated codes which mainly rename the `TreeNode*` to specified treenode name, eg: GlobalSection, GlobalHeader, BackendHeader, and so on.

 # Install
 This project has no other libraries dependency.
-Just clone the code is enough.
+Just clone the code.

 # Run
 To implemented.